wKavey/automatic-eureka/csv_extractor.md

 ## features to be extracted from other metadata

-1. Entities recognized by NER tagger
+1. Named entities recognized by NER tagger (Stanford CoreNLP package) from the dataset description